tpoindex/tsp/README.md

 # Tcl Static Prime

-Tcl Static Prime (TSP) is an experimental compiler for the Tcl langauge that produces C or Java code, which is then compiled on-the-fly during execution of a Tcl program.
+Tcl Static Prime (TSP) is an experimental compiler for the Tcl language that produces C or Java code, which is then compiled on-the-fly during execution of a Tcl program.
 TSP is a currently a work-in-progress;
 it's performance varies greatly depending the Tcl commands that are